 Well, yes, they can.
 But only when translation involves of a lot of simple, repetitive language, and standard terms.
 We will see a shift from computer-assisted machine translation to human-assisted machine translation in many areas of the industry, but the human touch will always be needed.

 Also, some kinds of translation will always need to have a human in charge of them!
 Think of those texts were high quality is paramount, or those that are sensitive.
 What about texts involving confidential information?
 And those were errors might be life-threatening?
 Moreover, certain areas of the translation industry, such as transcreation, literary translation, multimedia material, will always be predominantly human-centered.
 This is so because they require creativity and inventiveness!
 Who would enjoy the robotic, word-by-word translation of a poem?
-Or a machine-translated marketing slogan that fails to identify puns upon words, like the puns we show you below?
+Or a machine-translated marketing slogan that fails to identify puns upon words?